Science history: First among equals

 Overcoming sexism, racism and poverty, she was the first African-American to complete a residency in ophthalmology, at New York University, in 1973.
 Two years later she became the first female faculty member in the Department of Ophthalmology at the University of California at Los Angeles’ Jules Stein Eye Institute.

 She was the first African-American woman to serve on staff as a surgeon at the UCLA Medical Centre, and after her retirement became the first woman elected to the honorary staff there.
 She is also the first African-American woman doctor to receive a medical patent.
-In 1988, she invented the Laserphaco Probe for cataract treatment in 1986.
+In 1986, she invented the Laserphaco Probe for cataract treatment, which was patented in 1988.

 Bath was born in New York, on November 4, 1942.
 According to the biography.com website, her mother piqued young Patricia’s interest in science by buying her a chemistry set.